uspki/policies/certificate-policy.md

 1. Self-signed Certificates to represent the Root CA itself;
 2. Certificates for Subordinate CAs and Cross Certificates;
 3. Certificates for infrastructure purposes (e.g. administrative role certificates, internal CA operational device certificates, and OCSP Response verification Certificates);
-4. Certificates issued solely for the purpose of testing products with Certificates issued by the Root CA.

 ## 6.2 Private Key Protection and Cryptographic Module Engineering Controls